 The FTSE 100 Index

-Based upon the stocks of 100 companies, the FTSE is a capitalization-weighted index, where larger companies are weighted more heavily in the index, and it represents around 70% of the total market capitalization of the companies listed on the London Stock Exchange.
+Calculated from the stocks of the 100 largest corporations by market capitalization listed on the LSE, the FTSE is a capitalization-weighted index where larger companies are weighted more heavily in the index.
+It represents around 70% of the total market capitalization of the companies listed on the London Stock Exchange.

 The real-time quotation of the FTSE 100 index can be followed with convenient graphical tools from a number of sources, including the London Stock Exchange, Google Finance, Yahoo Finance, Bloomberg, etc.